In this article you will find:

 Or it can be even better to calculate the cost for each channel of contact separately - calls, emails, web chats, etc. Such granular calculation can give you even more data.

 To make the most of every call and operate the call center at a reasonable cost, the balance is required between efficiency and effectiveness in their daily operations, resources, staffing, and customer service quality.
-Fortunately, with inbound call center solution from Voiptime, this balance is more than achievable.
+Fortunately, with an inbound call center solution from Voiptime, this balance is more than achievable.

 How to Reduce Cost per Call